Getting started

 Tip

-An illustrated tutorial on how Φ is calculated is available as a supplement to the formal PyPhi paper.
+A jupyter notebook illustrating how to use PyPhi is available as a supplement to the IIT 4.0 paper.

 To explore the following examples, install IPython by running pip install ipython on the command line.
 Then run it with the command ipython.